knockout/knockout/documentation/component-registration.md

 For example, if the following is in a file at `path/my-component.js`,

     // Recommended AMD module pattern for a Knockout component that:
-    //  - Can be referenced with a single 'require' declaration and no extra config
+    //  - Can be referenced with just a single 'require' declaration
-    //  - Can be included in a bundle using the r.js optimizer define(['knockout', 'text!./my-component.html'], function(ko, templateMarkup) {
+    //  - Can be included in a bundle using the r.js optimizer define(['knockout', 'text!./my-component.html'], function(ko, htmlString) {
         function MyComponentViewModel(params) {
             // Set up properties, etc.
         }